-The Government's 2022 decision to increase the RSE cap to 19,000 people/year was welcomed by the kiwifruit industry (and horticulture as a whole).
+The Government's 2024 decision to increase the RSE cap to 20,750 people/year was welcomed by the kiwifruit industry (and horticulture as a whole).

 However, there are other ongoing challenges in addressing the shortfall between the availability of workers and the seasonal positions to be filled:

-- Nationally, unemployment rates are low (Unemployment rate 3.3%, Underutilisation rate 9.2% - June 2022 quarter, StatsNZ) but this is particularly pronounced in some growing regions. - Inconsistency and seasonality of the work, with peak labour demand over harvest (Feb-March) and again in November for summer work (see the Industry Pressures diagram).
-On-orchard work is highly weather dependent. - Gold and Red Kiwifruit plantings are increasing, with an extra 10-15 million trays of production coming online each year.
+- · Nationally, unemployment rates, while rising, are still low and particularly low in some growing regions. - Inconsistency and seasonality of the work.
+Peak labour demand is in short bursts over harvest (Feb-March) and again in November for summer work (see the Industry Pressures diagram).

+- · On-orchard work can be highly weather dependent. - Gold and Red Kiwifruit plantings are increasing, with an extra 10-15 million trays of production coming online each year.
 Both varieties are more labour-intensive to grow than Green, and there is limited opportunity for automation on-orchard. - · Accommodation options for seasonal workers in the growing regions are limited. - Increasing costs for Employers (rates, licensing, compliance, transport, worker pay rates) on top of the general cost of living increases (fuel, power etc.) means there is less capital available for funding innovation projects to address labour shortages. - Competition for labour from other industries who may be able to offer full-time work rather than seasonal roles. - · Persistent inaccurate public perception of the work.